npetzall/hive-kerberos-driverwrapper/README.md

 All methods are delegated to HiveDriver.

+### Cannot locate default realm
+You might be working on a system which hasn't kerberos setup.
+Fear not just add:
+`-Djava.security.krb5.realm=[realm] -Djava.security.krb5.kdc=[kdc host]`

 ### Class not found
 This might happen you need to switch transitive on one of the compile dependencies.